Laurazepam/titletoimagebot/README.md

 /u/gerenook for original bot's code, most of the `RedditImage` class is his work.

-Roboto-Emoji is a custom font I created in FontForge that adds support for emojis.
+CalicoCatalyst for Roboto-Emoji, a custom font CalicoCatalyst created in FontForge that adds support for emojis.
-Feel free to use it.

-GfyPy is a gfycat python api I wrote with extremely basic support for what i needed.
-It's on my pinned repositories tab.
-Feel free to contribute as it's currently the only gfycat python api with auth support
+CalicoCatalyst for GfyPy, a gfycat python api.
+It's on CalicoCatalyst's pinned repositories tab.
+It's currently the only gfycat python api with auth support